 Your dog will have a much better stay with us if he has a few comforts of home with him.
 Specifically, his tummy will be much happier if he eats his normal food, so we ask that you bring food from home in individual bags or a sealed container (no open food bags).
 We do offer premium house food made by Fromm for $5 per day if requested.
 You can also bring a tshirt or something from home that smells like you.
 Your scent will help your pet feel more relaxed.
 Please bring any medications your pet may need – we administer meds at no additional charge.
 Beds are provided in rooms, so we ask those not to be brought from home.
 We prefer that you don’t bring toys, because the dogs tend to take them out of their rooms to share with their friends, which means you may never see that fluffy porcupine again.
 Finally, please do not bring food or water bowls as those are provided as well (including slow feeders, elevated feeders, or extra large bowls – we promise we have it all!)

 All dogs must be up to date on vaccinations for Rabies (1 or 3 year), Bordetella (every 6 months), and DHLPP.
 If your dog is nearing his due date for vaccines, please remember that Bordetella vaccines must be given at least 48 hours before arriving at Hounds’ Hideaway.
-If you would like your dog to participate in group play (daycare) while boarding, the following requirements also apply: (1) Puppies must be at least 16 weeks old (must have had 3 rounds of vaccination and a negative fecal test).
+If you would like your dog to participate in group play (daycare) while boarding, the following requirements also apply: (1) Puppies must be at least 16 weeks old (must have had 3 rounds of vaccination, including Rabies, and a negative fecal test).
 (2) Dogs must be spayed or neutered by age 8 months.
 (3) Dogs must be on flea/tick prevention and be flea-free upon arrival.
+We also highly recommend the canine influenza vaccine.

 Naps and goodnights happen in one of our private suites.
 They’re designed to be large enough for your dog to get up and move around or eat his meals, but small enough that it feels like a cozy den.
 Doors are tempered glass, so pups can still see everything going on and don’t feel “caged.”
 Note that dogs are not in their rooms throughout the day and enjoy free play except for feeding and bedtime.

 Provided your dog meets the requirements for Daycare, your dog will participate in all the off-leash playtime fun, and it’s all included!
 Wakeup call is at 6am, and daycare lasts until 6:30pm.
-Our boarders get a morning break for breakfast in their rooms, two one-hour “quiet time” breaks during the day, and boarders have dinner in their rooms at 6:30pm.
+Our boarders get a morning break for breakfast in their rooms and dinner in their rooms at 6:30pm.
 Everyone gets a bedtime potty break at 8pm, and lights-out is at 8:30pm.
 Learn more in the Daycare FAQ below.

 Of course!!
 If you’re an iPhone or iPad user, take advantage of the evening Tuck In Service for $5 that includes a FaceTime chat with parents – the perfect way to say goodnight.
 We also believe pictures are worth a thousand wags, so we post them daily on our Facebook and Instagram.
-You can also text our Pack Phone at 501-548-5628 (Conway) or 870-680-0167 (Jonesboro) for updates.
-If that’s not enough, you can call as often as you like, or join our private Hounds’ Hideaway Pet Parents Group on Facebook.
+If you’d like even more detail throughout their stay, check out our Upgraded Updates package with your boarding stay.

 For safety reasons, unaltered dogs over 8 months old are not permitted in group play.
 We refer unaltered clients to other awesome facilities in the area for Individual Care.